top of page

 Seamless, independently regulated power flow across multiple terminals.
 Programmable DSP-controlled switch gates optimize charge sharing, while capacitor-based galvanic isolation, advanced insulation, and phase-change cooling enhance reliability, power density, and longevity.

-Compact HVDC Breaker, Advanced Absorption.
+Compact HVDC Breaker, Advanced Absorption

 Features an electromagnetically actuated vacuum interrupter for rapid fault handling, high voltage capacity, and efficient energy dissipation.
 Its compact design (1.2-3m³ vs. 5-8m³) reduces infrastructure costs and streamlines grid integration.